 I don’t expect them to unveil their own social location game – when they enter this space, I expect it to be either at the very basic utility level with the aim of allowing developers to build on top and feed into it, via a relationship with an existing player like Foursquare, or via an acquisition.

 While I’m disappointed to still be in the dark as to Facebook’s plans around geo, it’s a relief that they didn’t rush something out the door.
-A like privacy bungling by a company as influential as Facebook could do long term damage to the whole space.
-Buzz
+A Google Buzz like privacy bungling by a company as influential as Facebook could do long term damage to the whole space.